Sauna Buying Guide

 Smart & App-based Controls

-• Allow remote preheating and scheduling
+• Allow remote preheating, scheduling, and on-demand control

 • Accessible via smartphone or tablet